 - A completed Summary of Teaching Evaluation Scores form, including departmental median scores.
 In some cases, college median score.

-- A copy of the student’s résumé or curriculum vitae.
+- A copy of the nominee’s résumé or curriculum vitae.